sciZer0/7/v/README.md

 From day one, the blockchain has over **1 billion people** EQUALLY owning the blockchain's native token.

-*There are ideas on how millions of those people might become an especially-powerful driving-force of the blockchain*.

 Technologically, the blockchain borrows heavily from **the Solana blockchain**, simultaneously improving the protocol in each key aspect.

 Importantly, thanks to the use of a new consensus mechanism